What is nevirapine?

 If you experience symptoms of an allergic reaction or liver problems you should contact a doctor immediately (either your HIV clinic or A&E if your clinic is closed).

 You should never retry nevirapine, if you have had an allergic reaction to it previously.

-Rash, allergic reaction, headache, nausea, vomiting, abdominal pain, diarrhoea, raised liver enzymes, raised blood pressure, fatigue and fever.
+Rash, allergic reaction, headache, nausea, vomiting, abdominal pain, diarrhoea, raised liver enzymes, low white blood cell count, fatigue and fever.